-Caldwell’s Pet Supply Co. has made one of the best potty training bells for puppies.
-With this bells, instead of hearing barking or scratching, you hear the gentle jingle of potty bells whenever your puppy needs to use the potty.
+The Caldwell’s Pet Supply Co. makes one of the best potty training bells for puppies.
+With this bell, instead of hearing barking or scratching, you hear the gentle jingle of potty bells whenever your puppy needs to use the potty.
 One feature that you will like from the bells is the snap.
-The manufacturer has introduced a new snap that makes it easy to hang the bells on nearly any type doorknob and handle.
+The manufacturer has introduced a new snap that makes it easy to hang the bells on nearly any type of doorknob and handle.

 3. Coastal Potty Training Dog Bell

 The Coastal Potty Dog Training Bell is another one of my favorite potty training bells.
 The bell comes with 3 adorable designs.

 Now let’s talk about the features.
 Just like any potty training bell, Coastal Potty Dog Training Bell has a strap.
 The problem with a strap is some straps are too hard to ring for small puppies.
 I need to return 2 of my previous buys just because the strap is too hard for my small puppy.

 But not with the strap from Coastal Potty Dog Training Bell.
 The strap is so soft, your dog will be able to ring it easily.
 Another thing that you will like is the height of the bells is adjustable with snaps to make it fit on almost any door.

 Now, you might have already had the bell, it’s the time to place it.
 If your home has several doors, you must hang the bell by the door you use each time you take your dog out.
 You should hang the bell low enough, so your puppy will be able to ring it with his paws or nose.